 What if the bomb that exploded in Oklahoma City or New York's World Trade Center had used 100 pounds of highly enriched uranium?
 The destruction would have been far more vast.
 This danger is not so remote: the recipe for making such a bomb is simple, and soon the ingredients might be easily attained.
-Thousands of nuclear weapons and hundreds of tons of weapons-grade uranium and plutonium from the weapons complex of the former Soviet Union, poorly guarded and poorly accounted for, could soon leak on to a vast emerging nuclear black market.

 In recent years, a new wave of scholarship has argued that democracies have unique advantages that enable them to compete vigorously in international politics.
 Challenging long-held beliefs--some of which go back to Thucydides’ account of the clash between democratic Athens and authoritarian Sparta--that democracy is a liability in the harsh world of international affairs, many scholars now claim that democracies win most of their wars.